vpdolan/Assignments/Assignment-02/README.md

 ### Normal Mode

-* Convert yesterdays assignment into a project with and html and css file
+* Convert yesterdays assignment into a project with an html and css file (index.html and main.css)
-* Link the css file to the html file
+* Link the css file to the html file using the link tag
+* track this project with git
 * create a repo on github for this project and push your code to it

 ### Hard Mode